 After adding or deleting text (so that headings move to different pages) or adding, deleting, or changing headings, update the table of contents.
-To do this, right-click anywhere in the TOC and select Update Index in the context menu.
+To do this, right-click anywhere in the TOC and select Update Table of Contents in the context menu.